ReidKimball/meadow-mentor-public/README.md

 ## Status

 Live, in production, with real users.
-Active development continues on:
-- Meal-history analysis using LangGraph multi-agent workflows
-- Bowel-movement logging and symptom correlation analytics

 ---